 Types of Remission

-Survivor is a term used for all patients living with mesothelioma, whether currently undergoing treatment or in remission.
+Survivor is a term used by doctors for all patients living with mesothelioma, whether currently undergoing treatment or in remission.
 A patient can achieve two types of mesothelioma remission: partial remission and complete remission.

 Partial remission is the decrease in the size of tumors or a significant decrease overall of cancer in the body.
 A partial remission typically means a 50% reduction in tumor size.
 A reduction in tumor sizes must last for at least one month to be considered a partial remission.